Georgia governor again rejects lawmakers replacing electors

 ATLANTA (AP) — Georgia’s governor is again telling lawmakers that he won’t call a special session to overturn Georgia’s election results and appoint 16 presidential electors who would support Republican President Donald Trump instead of Democratic president-elect Joe Biden.

 Republican Brian Kemp issued a joint statement Sunday with Republican Lt.
-Gov. Geoff Duncan, saying it would violate state law for the General Assembly to name electors instead of following the current state law that calls for the governor to name electors after results are certified.
+Gov. Geoff Duncan, saying it would violate state law for the General Assembly to name electors instead of following the current state law that calls for the governor to certify electors after results are certified.

 “Any attempt by the legislature to retroactively change that process for the Nov.
 3rd election would be unconstitutional and immediately enjoined by the courts, resulting in a long legal dispute and no short-term resolution,” the two said in their statement.

-Kemp earlier named electors after the state certified the results, but he will have to repeat the process in coming days after a recount demanded by Trump is completed.

-Trump and Kemp spoke by phone hours before Trump held a rally in Valdosta.
+Trump and Kemp spoke by phone hours before Trump held a rally on Saturday in Valdosta.
 The president asked Kemp to order the legislative session and the governor refused.
 According to a tweet from the governor, Trump also asked him to order an audit of absentee ballots from the presidential race in his state.
 Kemp has said he can’t do that because he has no authority to interfere in the electoral process on Trump’s behalf.

 Trump on Sunday tweeted more unproved allegations that Georgia’s election was fraudulent, blaming Kemp and Duncan for inaction.